NivagL/Asset/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

-This is an Angular library, the library must be built before serving the test app.
+This is an Angular library, the libraries must be built before serving the test app.
 See the build section below for the syntax.

 ## Development server